 Gender Balance Project

-Since 1987, gender balance has been required by law on Iowa’s state-level boards and commissions.
-In 2009, the Iowa Legislature extended this requirement to counties and cities effective Jan.
-1, 2012.
-The Gender Balance Project aims to understand the extent to which gender balance has been achieved on county and city boards in each of Iowa’s 99 counties.
-Data were collected first in 2012-2013, and then again in 2015-2016, 2017-2018, 2019-2020, and 2021-2022.
+Until the April 3, 2024, repeal of Iowa’s gender balance legislation, gender balance had been required by law on Iowa’s state-level boards and commissions since 1987 and for county and municipal boards and commissions since 2012.
+The Gender Balance Project aims to understand the extent to which gender balance was achieved on county and city boards in each of Iowa’s 99 counties while the legislation was in effect, and any effects of the 2024 repeal.
+Data were collected first in 2012-2013, and then again in 2015-2016, 2017-2018, 2019-2020, and 2021-2022, and 2023-2024.

 Counties: When data from Iowa’s counties was collected in 2021-2022, 77 of 99 counties provided data or data were available on their website, a decline from 83 in 2019-2020.
 This data, which includes key details about seven appointed boards and commissions, showed that: